 Born in Leimen Sebastian Schindler´s teachers were Georges Delvigne, Horst Ziegler and Prof. Christian Lampert.

 He began playing in the World Youth Wind Ensemble and the Bayreuth Festival Youth Orchestra before joining the Junge Deutsche Philharmonie in 2003.
+He was also member of the Schleswig Holstein Music Festival Orchestra.

 2003-2008 Sebastian Schindler was Principal Horn in the Jena Philharmonic Orchestra.